End-to-End Portfolio Optimization with Quantum Annealing: Results and Discussion

 Before computing the value of the portfolio, here we assign the weights to all the given stocks.
 The weights are allocated based on the classical algorithm that we discussed above.
 Taking the weights into consideration we calculate the sharpe ratio, returns, risk and diversification ratio of the given stocks.

 Table \ref{tab:algowts_vs_benchwts} presents a comparative analysis of the asset allocation weights determined by our algorithm against those provided by the bank's benchmark.
 This table also includes key financial metrics such as risk, return, Sharpe ratio, and diversification ratios.
 Our algorithm's allocation strategy results in superior financial performance.
 Specifically, the algorithm's weight distribution yields higher returns and a more favorable Sharpe ratio in comparison to the benchmark distribution.
 This demonstrates the efficacy of our method in optimizing asset allocation to achieve enhanced performance metrics.
+It is important to note that the weight allocations in Table \ref{tab:algowts_vs_benchwts} are derived from the classical MIQP optimizer, while the quantum solver is utilized only during the rebalancing stage.
+The overweighting of ICICI Bank, ITC, and Bharti Airtel reflects their superior expected return-to-risk characteristics within the classical covariance structure.

 Once the weights are assigned, we determine the total investment amount used to purchase stocks across all the selected companies.
 Based on this total investment, we calculate the optimal number of shares to acquire for each company.
 By multiplying the optimal number of shares by the closing price of each company's stock, we aggregate these values to determine the overall portfolio value.